whisthq/whist/frontend/client-applications/README.md

 We use `yarn` as the package manager for this project.
 All of the commands required for development are aliased in `package.json`, and can be called with `yarn`.
 For example, `yarn start` will boot up the development environment.
 We don't write commands out directly in the `scripts` section of `package.json`.
 Instead, each command has a corresponding file in the `/scripts` folder.
 This allows us to more carefully comment our `yarn` commands, and it makes diffs more visible in PRs.
 You shouldn't `cd scripts` to run anything in the scripts folder.

-1. Go to the `/protocol/` and `/config/` README to install all the necessary prerequisites.
+1. Go to the `/protocol/` README to install all the necessary prerequisites.

 2. Make sure you have `yarn` installed on your computer.
 You can install it [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable).